passadis/ai-architect-hackathlon/COMPREHENSIVE-CHANGES-SUMMARY.md

 ---

-**The transformation from hackathon prototype to enterprise-grade AI architecture assistant is complete with 100+ enhancements across infrastructure, application logic, user experience, and operational capabilities.**
+**The transformation from hackathon prototype to production-ready AI architecture assistant is complete with 100+ enhancements across infrastructure, application logic, user experience, and operational capabilities.**

 Generated on: September 17, 2025
 Repository: [passadis/ai-architect-webapp](https://github.com/passadis/ai-architect-webapp)